biodunfoluso/LITA-CAPSTONE-PROJECT-1/README.md

   iv.
 To produce an insight to the findings at the retail store base on the sales data, using Power Bi  as tool for final presentations.

 ### Data Sources
-   Lita Capstone salesdata was used as the primary sources of data ssaved on Excel workbook.
+   Lita Capstone salesdata was used as the primary sources of data saved on Excel workbook.

   ### TOOLS USED